openwdl/wdl/SPEC.md

 File join_paths(Array[String]+)
 ```

-Joins together two or more paths into an absolute path in the host filesystem.
+Joins together two or more paths into an absolute path in the execution environment's filesystem.

 There are three variants of this function: